vertexproject/synapse/docs/synapse/devguides/power-ups.rst

 =============

-Deploying **Storm** modules allows you to author powerful library functions that you can use in automation or **Storm** commands to facilitate code re-use and enforce privilidge separation boundaries.
+Deploying **Storm** modules allows you to author powerful library functions that you can use in automation or **Storm** commands to facilitate code re-use and enforce privilege separation boundaries.

 A **Storm** module is specified within the ``modules:`` section of the **Storm Package** YAML file.